tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

 bits set, so that if we *or* together all of our known types (`Int|List|String`), the unknown-ness falls out naturally.

+## Types as sets

+...but what does the 0 value represent?
+Let's talk a bit about lattices.

+## Lattices

+Top/Any, Bottom/Empty

+## Bottom API

+## Specialization

+## Generating the lattice

 ---